 Also bring colleagues together to this end.
 With the right skills, resources and creative tools no problem is insurmountable.
 And if bravery does not come naturally, remember that it is a just state of mind.
 So go for it!
 If needed, also bring in some external help.
 An even more objective approach could also help you unite and align your colleagues.

-6. While it is more lonely at the top, remember you are not alone.
-You also don’t have to do everything yourself.
-Call for help.
+7. While it is lonely at the top, remember you are not alone, and don’t have to do everything yourself.
+Ask for help when needed.

 It’s available at all good bookshops.
-These include Foyles, Waterstones, Blackwells, WHSmith, the Chartered Institute of Marketing bookshop, JS Group, university bookshops, Amazon, The Book Depository, and many more.
+These include Foyles, Waterstones, Blackwells, WHSmith, the Chartered Institute of Marketing bookshop, JS Group, university bookshops, Amazon, The Book Depository, The Marketing Director’s bookshop and many more.

 Productivity is an economic concept (Figure 1).
 It represents the ratio of economic output: input.
 Practically, productivity assesses the competitiveness of an economy, and the health or otherwise of constituent businesses.
 It also indicates a country’s ability to improve raise wages over costs as this depends largely on raising output per worker.
 Thus understanding UK productivity is key to determining how to improve the UK economy and businesses.